ProtonProtocol/taskly-demo-react-native/README.md

 14. Click the run button.
 15. After the application has finished building, open your iPhone's **General** settings and scroll down to **Device Management**.
 Open the option under **DEVELOPER APP** and select **Trust "Apple Development: ...** to mark your xcode developer account as trusted.

-After granting trust to your developer account, the application should appear and launch on your phone.
+After granting trust to your developer account, click the run button again.
+The application should appear on your phone.